duckduckgo/duckduckgo-help-pages/_docs/privacy/source-parameter.md

 title: How does DuckDuckGo measure downloads without tracking me?
 nav_title: Measuring Downloads Annonymously
 description: DuckDuckGo doesn’t track you.
 That’s the DuckDuckGo Privacy Policy in a nutshell.
-category: Search Privacy
+category: Web Browsing Privacy
-order: 550
+order: 150
 ---

 At DuckDuckGo, we don’t track you, ever.
 That’s our Privacy Policy in a nutshell.
 To improve our product, we develop completely anonymous ways to figure out how people find our products and learn how they’re being used.